 At least one course in statistics.
-Students are strongly encouraged to take STAT 22000, especially if they anticipate taking several economics courses or the more analytical political science courses.
-STAT 20000 is an acceptable substitute for STAT 22000.
-A second statistics course, such as STAT 22600 or 23400, is recommended.
+Students are strongly encouraged to take STAT 22000 or 23400, especially if they anticipate taking several economics courses or the more analytical political science courses.
+STAT 20000 is an acceptable substitute for STAT 22000 or 23400.